AVmachine/MapMVP/README.md

-Simple MVP to flesh out some ideas and functionality Keep in mind this is an MVP not a finshed product.
+Simple MVP to flesh out some ideas and functionality.
+Keep in mind this is an MVP not a finshed product.

 <img width="331" alt="image" src="https://github.com/user-attachments/assets/19591fd2-b9f6-44ef-b415-908d9ed6e558">